stopipv/isdi/README.md

 message.
 3. Do the scan.
-If `PhoneScanner` does not identify the device (that is no device enlisted under `Android` group on the left of the page), disconnect the USB cabel from the phone, reconnect, and refresh the page.
+If `PhoneScanner` does not identify the device (that is no device enlisted under `Android` group on the left of the page), disconnect the USB cable from the phone, reconnect, and refresh the page.
 4. The scanner will automatically reset the developer option.
 Restart the phone to get to original state.
-If you still see the developer optinos (a.k.a, `dveloper mode`) is on, open `Settings -> Apps`, you will see list of apps installed in your device.
+If you still see the developer options (a.k.a, `developer mode`) is on, open `Settings -> Apps`, you will see list of apps installed in your device.
-Find `Settings` app in the list, tap on it, and tap `clear data` (some times listed inside `Storage`).
+Find `Settings` app in the list, tap on it, and tap `clear data` (sometimes listed inside `Storage`).